nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 **Accessing the System**

 To embark on evidence collection, the primary step involves gaining access to the Linux system.
 Knowledge of user credentials is essential.
 If you find yourself without the necessary credentials, consider utilizing available plugins to assist.
 Alternatively, developing and sharing a new plugin with the community could be a valuable contribution!
-The illustration below presents the login process for an :term:`Ubuntu 22.10` system featuring a comprehensive desktop environment.
+The illustration below presents the login process for an Ubuntu 22.10 system featuring a comprehensive desktop environment.

 .. raw:: latex